 Intellectual Property Rights.
 All right, title and interest in or to any of Seller’s Intellectual Property Rights (as defined herein) relating to the Purchased Assets;

 Records And Files.
-All records, files, invoices, customer lists, blueprints, specifications, designs, drawings, copies of accounting records, copies of business records, copies of operating data and copies of other data related to the Purchased Assets.
+To the extent the following exist, a copy of all records, files, invoices, blueprints, specifications, designs, drawings, copies of accounting records, copies of business records, copies of operating data and copies of other data related to the Purchased Assets.

 Complete Transfer